Finding fish requires anglers to find the cover and forage, which is the bottom line for fishing success throughout the changing seasons.

-Today’s anglers can use variety of different tools to examine the underwater world.
+Today’s anglers can use a variety of different tools to examine the underwater world.
 A good pair of polarized sunglasses are must for any angler, and fishfinders today use various types of sonar technology to investigate the water below.
 The three most popular technologies are Side Imaging, Down Imaging, and classic 2D Sonar.

 Underwater cameras are a great way to identify specific fish species, types of forage and even cover preferences.
 Rocks are a big draw for all species of game fish.
 Isolated boulders shallow or deep are good areas that collect forage, and in turn, gamefish.